7 Signs Your Small Town Romance Was Written by Someone Who Grew Up There (And Is Still Processing It)

 No one is surprised.

-4. There Is One Location That Carries Emotional Weight
+4. There Is One Location That Carries extra Emotional Weight

 6. Every Adult Is Either Overinvolved or Missing